 About the Program

-Nature Informed Therapy WorkshopThursdays September 28; October 5, 12, 19, 26; November 2; 5 - 6:30 p.m.This program is a six-week course that integrates nature connection with mindfulness and other resiliency practices to assist people with stress, anxiety, depression, and pain.
+Nature Informed Therapy WorkshopThursdays September 28; October 5, 12, 19, 26; November 2; 5 - 6:30 p.m.This program is a 6-week course that integrates nature connection with mindfulness and other resiliency practices to assist people with stress, anxiety, life transitions or pain.
 The course is led by a team of licensed therapists.
-The program includes guided relaxation, mostly mindfulness and breathing techniques, forest bathing invitations, therapeutic group conversations, and information about stress and stress reactions, a healthy lifestyle, as well as nature’s role in health and stress reduction.
+The program includes guided relaxation, mostly mindfulness and breathing techniques, forest bathing invitations, therapeutic group conversations, information about stress and stress reactions, a healthy lifestyle, as well as nature’s role in health and stress reduction.
 Participants report leaving the course with a newfound appreciation for the healing capacity of nature in addition to having better tools to manage mental health challenges.Adults$180 per person ($150 for ORNCC Members) Price includes 6 sessions.Registration for this program closes on Monday, September 25.